-We asked our Instagram followers what their favorite thing to do during one of the best times in Newport is.
-Here's what they told us:
+We asked our Instagram followers what their favorite thing to do during one of the best times in and around Newport is.
+Here's what they told us.

 There's a reason people travel from all over to experience Newport's 3.5-mile Cliff Walk.
 It's where the serenity of salt air and the familiar sound of crashing waves collide with the awe of Gilded Age architecture.
 It's also where total invigoration meets utter relief.

 The windows rolled down and your favorite song blasting through the speakers on Ocean Drive is mandatory once spring rolls around.
 Ten miles of commanding coastline meets one winding road.
 Start your journey just off historic Bellevue Avenue and continue along the drive for an undeniably tranquil journey.
-Roll the windows down and turn the music up to ten for an therapeutic experience unlike any other.
+Roll the windows down and turn the music up to ten for a therapeutic experience unlike any other.